okuvshynov/vimqq/README.md

 - work with remote paid API as well;
 - support switching models in the middle of discussion, e.g. from Claude Sonnet to local Llama 70 and back;
 - focus on explanation/brainstorming/refactoring rather than autocomplete/generation - be able to run models which can explain some code to you;
-- flexible way to include context;
+- flexible way to include context - for example,
 - as few dependencies as possible;
 - I expect myself to read and understand everything, so going much faster than my reading comprehension rate would be pointless.
 10 t/s is good enough.